kromka-chleba/perfect_city_mirror/README.md

 No spyware shit, etc.

 ## Contributing
+Right now the repository is hosted at Codeberg: https://codeberg.org/lord_of_the_dumpster/perfect_city

 I have a strict artistic vision of what I want this game to be, see `Perfect_City_Design_Guide.md` for more info.
 Ask me before putting work into coding something to confirm that's something I want in Perfect City, otherwise you'll have to maintain your own fork.